everval/LongMemory.jl/docs/src/about.md

 [Classic Estimator for the Hurst Effect](@ref) contains the documentation for the functions to estimate the rescaled range (R/S) statistic and the Hurst coefficient.

+## Forecasting

+[Forecasting Long Memory Processes](@ref) contains the documentation for the functions to forecast long memory processes using the fractional differencing operator and the cross-sectional aggregation method.

 ## List of Functions

 [Index](@ref) contains the list of all the functions in the package.